sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

-# Centrality Meausres
+# Centrality Measures

 Centrality measure or metrics are the ways to understand networks graph, like Lighting network.

-This is an attemt to define centrality metrics in an intutive way that would make sense to folks without statistics for data background, ie for everyone.
+This is an attemt to define centrality metrics in an intuitive way that would make sense to folks without statistics background, ie for your grand mom.

-# Files
+# A Network Graph.

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**